-CMS also encourages issuers to review the data in Plan Preview throughout the QHP certification process to ensure that the plan benefit data are correct.
-Discrepancies between an issuer's QHP application and approved State filings may result in a plan not being certified.
-If CMS has already certified a plan as a QHP, the plan may be decertified or subject to appropriate same as plans, including SADPs, certified as QHPs for the 2025 plan year, as "plan" is defined in 45 CFR 144.103 and pursuant to 45 CFR 147.106.
+All issuers applying for QHP certification for the 2026 plan year must validate their QHP application data in the Plan Validation Workspace (Workspace).
+The Workspace is the section within MPMS in which issuers upload and validate QHP application templates prior to submission.
+The Workspace will validate template data for data integrity and compliance with a variety of federal standards, including standardized plan options, and allow issuers to view and identification numbers for plans, including SADPs, submitted for certification for the 2026 plan year that are the same as plans, including SADPs, certified as QHPs for the 2025 plan year, as "plan" is defined in 45 CFR 144.103 and pursuant to 45 CFR 147.106.
 While 45 CFR 147.106 is not applicable to issuers of SADPs, CMS expects that SADP issuers' HIOS plan identification numbers will be the same for the 2026 plan year if the plan has not changed since the SADP was certified for the 2025 plan year, even if the plan has been modified, to the extent the modification(s) are made uniformly and solely pursuant to the removal of the requirement for SADPs to offer the pediatric dental essential health benefit (EHB) at a specified actuarial value (AV).
 The same definition of "plan" also will apply to re-enrollment of current enrollees into the same plan, pursuant to 45 CFR 155.335(j).
 If an issuer chooses to not seek certification of a plan for a subsequent, consecutive certification cycle in the Exchange, or fails to have a plan certified for the 2026 plan year that had been certified for the 2025 plan year, the issuer is subject to the standards outlined in 45 CFR 156.290.